Edward2k/textAdventure/docs/assignment3.md

 If the command is not valid, an error message is printed and the program returns to the idle state, waiting for a command.

-If the command is valid, the command needs to be executed (“*Execute Command*”).
+If the command is valid, the command needs to be executed ("*Execute Command*").
 There, changes will be made to the Item or Player (Described in the *Execute Command* figure).
 After the changes have been made, the system goes back to the idle state, waiting for a new command to process, unless the user types “quit”.
 Then, the game terminates.

 The *Execute Command* state works as the following: After checking the command for validity, it will be matched matching it with each of the following existing commands: move, help, look, list, drop, take/get/pickup, give, score and text/deliver/broadcast.